Ikarus (Hungarian company)

-Ikarus was a bus manufacturer based in Budapest and Székesfehérvár, Hungary.
-It was established in 1895 as Imre Uhry's Blacksmith Workshop and Coach Factory (hun.: Uhry Imre Kovács- és Kocsigyártó Üzeme) and during the Communist era in Hungary it dominated bus markets of the entire Eastern Bloc and its allies.
+Ikarus (also known as Ikarus Bus, in Hungarian is called Ikarus Autobuszgyár) is a bus manufacturer based in Budapest and Székesfehérvár, Hungary.
+It was established in 1895 as Imre Uhry's Blacksmith Workshop and Coach Factory (hun.: Uhry Imre Kovács- és Kocsigyártó Üzeme) and, during the Communist era in Hungary, it dominated bus markets of the entire Eastern Bloc and its allies.

 History

 Early history (1895–1932)

 The company's direct predecessor was established in Budapest in 1895, when Imre Uhry opened his Blacksmith Workshop.
 The little company's main profile was to repair carts and horseshoes.
-However, Uhry constantly upgraded his workshop from the stable income he gained, and within a few years the workshop started to produce its first carriages, drays and chariots.
-After a number of expansions, in 1913 Uhry bought a new plant, and by the outbreak of World War I they started to focus on building and repairing truck superstructures.
+However, Uhry constantly upgraded his workshop from the stable income he gained, and within a few years, the workshop started to produce its first carriages, drays and chariots.
+After a number of expansions, Uhry bought a new plant in 1913, and by the outbreak of World War I, they started to focus on building and repairing truck superstructures.
 When the war finally ended in 1918, the company was one of the most significant manufacturers.
-On the one hand because the Austro-Hungarian Empire collapsed and Uhry's company was one of the few not finding itself on the outer side of the new borders, on the other because the company was taking a significant part in the war production.
+One reason is because the Austro-Hungarian Empire collapsed and Uhry's company was one of the few not finding itself on the outer side of the new borders.
+The other is because the company was taking a significant part in the war production.

 In the early 1920s, another enlargement of the company was due to happen, which eventually resulted in a new name: Uhry Imre Car-body and Trailer Factory (Uhry Imre Karosszéria és Pótkocsigyár).
-Prior to 1930s the company was primarily producing various and unique superstructures on foreign companies' chassis, like Ford, Mercedes-Benz, FIAT, Büssing or Gräf & Stift.
+Prior to the 1930s, the company was primarily producing various and unique superstructures on foreign companies' chassis, like Ford, Mercedes-Benz, FIAT, Büssing or Gräf & Stift.
 These included trucks, buses and even some passenger cars.
 The Uhry company was doing better as time went by.
-In 1929, the 1000th truck superstructure was produced.
-Although at this time the company did not have any export products, from time to time some models were caught by international spotlight.
-For example, in 1934 the company's luxury autobus built on a Gräf & Stift chassis was presented on the French Concours d'Élégance car beauty contest.
+In 1929, the 1,000th truck superstructure was produced.
+Although, at this time, the company did not have any export products, from time to time, some models caught international spotlight.
+For example, in 1934, the company's luxury autobus built on a Gräf & Stift chassis was presented on the French Concours d'Élégance car beauty contest.

 The company's three most important customers were the Hungarian State companies Hungarian State Railways (MÁV), the Hungarian State Railways Auto Transportation Company (MAVART) and one of the predecessors of Budapest Transportation Company (BSzKRt).
-These companies were constantly ordering from Uhry's factory, up until the Great depression hit Hungary in 1930.
+These companies were constantly ordering from Uhry's factory, up until the Great Depression hit Hungary in 1930.
 The crisis suddenly cut most of the orders, production was almost stopped.
 The situation forced Uhry to sell the vehicles below their real value and to take loans.
-Eventually, by 1932 the situation led to the bankruptcy of Uhry Imre Car body and Trailer Factory.
+Eventually, by 1932, the situation led to the bankruptcy of Uhry Imre Car body and Trailer Factory.